The Cutoff That Changes Everything

 A mixed set including 1 to 2 facts from last week to test retention.

 That is the entire system.
-Five minutes.
+Two to five minutes.
 Done.

 Where to Go Next